 When buying activewear, pick up the matching jacket to travel to and from your workout as well.
 It never hurts to choose a comfortable sneaker that works aesthetically with your outfit too.

-Very definitely, there’s a fine line between activewear and sport luxe casual and streetwear now, however, unless you’re working in the fitness industry for a living, wearing compression tights day in, day out as casual attire just isn’t necessary.
+Very definitely, there’s a fine line between activewear and sport luxe casual and streetwear now, however, unless you’re working in the fitness industry for a living, compression tights as go-to casual attire makes no sense to me in my personal opinion.

 Taking note of care instructions and adhering to them, will mean longer lasting activewear so be sure to wash and dry as recommended so you’re not having to replace them as often.